Dynamic-Capital/Dynamic-Capital/docs/dynamic_agi_quantum_core_architecture.md

 > 🧭 **Selection Matrix:** Start with the guide's [Category Overview](./quantum-toolchain.md#category-overview) to pair workloads with the right SDK, infrastructure platform, or simulator before entering solution design.
 >
 > 🔁 **Adoption Playbook:** Use the guide's [Step-by-Step Integration Playbook](./quantum-toolchain.md#step-by-step-integration-playbook) to sequence governance, sandbox validation, and production rollout tasks for each new vendor adapter.
+>
+> 🚀 **Implementation Sprints:** Coordinate delivery squads with the [Category Implementation Runbooks](./quantum-toolchain.md#category-implementation-runbooks) to run programming, infrastructure, and simulator integrations on predictable six-week cadences.

 **Objectives**